 - Modelling of risk and uncertainty regarding infrastructure and system stability to better capture and evaluate the challenge of system stability in the power sector.

 The project is being implemented by a multinational consortium of european organisations, with partners from Austria, Germany, Norway, Greece, France, Switzerland, the United Kingdom, France, Hungary, Spain and Belgium.

 The project partners come from both the research and the industrial sectors.
 They represent the wide range of expertise necessary for the implementation of the project: policy research, energy technology, systems modelling, and simulation.

 Technische Universität Wien (TU Wien) (Coordinator)

-Fraunhofer-Institut für System- und Innovationsforschung (Fraunhofer ISI)
+Fraunhofer-Institut für System- und Innovationsforschung (Fraunhofer)